Candy Cane Coffee Cakes

 - Turn out onto a floured surface and knead until smooth and elastic.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down; divide into 3 equal parts.
 On a lightly floured surface, roll each part into a 15x6-in. rectangle.
 Place on greased baking sheets.
-With a scissors, make 2-in. cuts at 1/2-in. intervals on the long sides of rectangle.
+With scissors, make 2-in. cuts at 1/2-in. intervals on the long sides of each rectangle.
 Combine apricots and cherries; spread one-third of the mixture down the center of each rectangle.

 - Preheat oven to 375°.
 Bake 15-20 minutes.
 While warm, brush canes with melted butter.
 Combine icing ingredients and drizzle over tops.
-Yield: 3 coffee cakes.

 I learned to make these in high school and have made 1-2 batches every year since it is so easy.
 I make mine with the cherries from can pie filling.
 I also use green & red sprinkles when the icing is warm.
 So yummy!